 Ingredients & Substitutions

-- Pumpkin purée – you’re looking for canned pumpkin that has just 1 ingredients – pumpkin.
+- Pumpkin purée – you’re looking for a canned pumpkin that has just 1 ingredient – pumpkin.
 You don’t want pumpkin pie filling because it’s sweetened and has spices already added.
 Just plain pumpkin here, and you could also use homemade pumpkin purée here as well.
 But canned works great for me and it’s super easy!

 - Maple syrup – or your choice of sweetener here.
 Maple syrup works really well with the pumpkin and chai spices, but honey and coconut sugar work great too.
-You can also use any diabetic compatible sweetener here as well added to taste.
+You can also use any diabetic-compatible sweetener here as well added to taste.